 When deciding on a destination, consider the weather, safety factor, local amenities, and wildlife.
 Learn as much as possible about the environments you'll be travelling through.
 Almost every State has a Department of Environmental Conservation, State Tourism, or Department of Natural Resources site, so visit the various websites to get an idea of the environs you'll be living in, even if only for one night.
 Some States offer only basic campsites, but some have cabins, shower facilities, etc.

 The Internet is a great resource for planning an adventure trip, but once you've decided on a definite destination, get a paperback dual-sport guide book.
 Bring your iphone, ipad, laptop, and helmet cam to record your adventure, but the guidebook should be paperback.
 Electronic devices are still somewhat fragile and the constant bouncing, and dust, coupled with fickle batteries, can render electronic devices useless.
-The paperback will survive almost everything and if you should find yourself lost and need to start a fire, you can use the pages as kindling to start a much-needed fire.
-Amazon has a good selection of adventure guidebooks along with the added plus of the "Look Inside" feature and user reviews.
-Use dual-sport, off-road riding, and adventure motorcycling as search words for the books.
-We offer a few suggestions in our Dual-Sport Books post
+The paperback will survive almost everything and if you should find yourself lost and need to start a fire, you can use the pages as kindling to start the fire.
+Amazon has a good selection of adventure guidebooks along with the added plus of the 'Look Inside' feature and user reviews.
+Use dual sport, off-road riding, and adventure motorcycling as search words for the books.
+We offer a few off-road book suggestions in our Dual Sport Books article.

 Dual sport gear: